Where to eat in Bangkok

 Street food, markets & cooking classes

 While authorities have been cutting down on the number of street food stalls around Bangkok in recent years, they remain one of the most popular ways to eat for Thais and tourists alike.
-You'll find vendors all over the city selling feasts for less than 150 Baht.
+You'll find vendors all over the city selling feasts for less than 150 THB (US$ 4.30).
 Some of the best spots can be found on Yaowarat Street in Chinatown and in the Bangrak district near Saphan Taksin - go to Prachak Pet Jang for the city's best fried duck!

 Exploring the markets of the Thai capital is another great way to experience the authentic culinary culture of the city, but if you find places like Chatuchak huge and overwhelming, we recommend going with a guide.
-For an immersive experience in Thai food, check out our Thai Cooking Class.
-You'll pick out fresh ingredients at a local market then learn to make typical recipes that you can whip up when you get home - is there any better souvenir?

 Don't like cooking?
 Our Tuk-Tuk Food Tour of Bangkok will pick you up from your hotel and take you to the best markets and food stalls in the city in a traditional tuk-tuk!